-Need to get in touch with Ann Handley about a speaking engagement or specific inquiry?
+Need to contact Ann Handley about a speaking engagement or specific inquiry?
 Howdy.
 You’ve come to the right place.

 Still here?
 Onward.